ToolJet/ToolJet/docs/docs/widgets/file-picker.md

 ---
 id: file-picker
-title: Filepicker
+title: File Picker
 ---
-# Filepicker
+# File Picker

-Filepicker widget allows the user to drag and drop files or upload files by browsing the filesystem and selecting one or more files in a directory.
+**File Picker** widget allows the user to drag and drop files or upload files by browsing the filesystem and selecting one or more files in a directory.

 :::info
  File types must be a valid [MIME](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) type according to input element specification or a valid file extension.